innosevda/Price-tag-detection-recognition-app/README.md

 # A Mobile Application for Visually Impaired People to Read Price Tags

 ## Introduction
-This is a mobile application that is being developed for visually impaired people to read price tags in markets.
-By using the phone's camera, the application will scan price tags and voice the information for users, helping them make informed purchasing decisions.
+This mobile application is designed to assist visually impaired individuals in reading price tags while shopping.
+By using the phone's camera, the app scans price tags and provides voice feedback, enabling users to make informed purchasing decisions independently.

 ## Branches
+### `mobile`
+This branch contains all files related to the mobile application, including UI components, functionality, and the integration of the backend services.
+Start here to explore and run the mobile app.

+### `fastapi`
+This branch handles the server-side logic, including API endpoints used to process and return scanned text data to the mobile app.
+Visit this branch to run and configure the backend server.

-### model/pipeline:
+### `model/pipeline`
-This branch contains the model-related files for our mobile application.
-The models and preprocessing steps are stored in Google Colab notebooks, along with a folder containing example images for testing purposes.
+Previously used for the computer vision model, this branch is now deprecated and has been replaced by Meta Llama for improved text recognition and processing.

 ## Features
-- **Price Tag Detection**: Uses the camera and barcode detection model to detect price tags in real-time.
+- **Price Tag Detection**: Uses the phone's camera to detect and scan price tags.
-- **Text Recognition (OCR)**: Extracts text from detected price tags using Optical Character Recognition (OCR) technology.
+- **Text Recognition (OCR)**: Extracts text from price tags and converts it into readable data.
+- **Voice Feedback**: Reads out the scanned price tag information for the user.
-- **User-Friendly Interface**: Simple, intuitive UI designed for easy navigation by visually impaired users.
+- **User-Friendly Interface**: Simple and intuitive UI designed for visually impaired users.

 ## Team Members
+- **Tural Gasimov** – Developer
+  Responsible for full mobile and backend development, as well as the integration of all components.

 - **Fidan Yusifova** and **Sevda Aliyeva** – Data Scientists
-  - Oversee how models work and ensure the efficient functioning of the model pipeline.
+  Responsible for ensuring efficient text recognition and processing.

-- **Ibrahim Aliyev** and **Tural Gasimov** – Mobile Developers
+- **Ibrahim Aliyev** – Research Writer
-  - Responsible for mobile app development and integration of the model pipeline into the app.
+  Supports the project through documentation and research contributions.

 ## Technologies Used
-- **Flutter** for cross-platform mobile app development.
+- **Java/Kotlin** for Android mobile application development.
+- **Python/FastAPI** for backend server development.
+- **Meta Llama** for text recognition and processing.
+- **Amazon EWS** for server hosting and deployment.
+- **Android OS** as the target platform for the mobile application.

-## Installation
+## Usage
-To run this project locally, follow these steps:

-- Download the APK file in /app/release/app-release.apk
+Switch to the respective branches for more information and setup instructions:
+- Start with the `mobile` branch to access the mobile application.
+- Then move to the `fastapi` branch to configure and run the backend server.